Sid-V/global_hotkey_spotify/README.md

 The main usecase is to be able to control your music quickly without changing the in-focus application.
 Especially useful when you are playing videogames and want to skip tracks or decrease the volume since a new round is starting.

+## "Why not use the media playback keys on your keyboard?"
+I have a 60% keyboard and do not have playback keys nor do I want to install VIA or an equivalent and map a bunch of layers to my keyboard.
+I wanted to learn Rust and build an app that I WANT.

 ## Installation
 Go to Releases and install the msi package.
 Now open 'global-hotkey-spotify'